ietf-wg-dmarc/draft-ietf-dmarc-dmarcbis/draft-ietf-dmarc-dmarcbis.md

     : The default indicates that the DMARC Policy Record is published for a domain that is not a PSD, and may or may not be an Organizational Domain for itself and its subdomains.
 Use the mechanism described in (#dns-tree-walk) for determining the Organizational Domain for this domain.
-There is no need to explicitly publish psd=u in a DMARC Policy Record.

 rua:
 :  Addresses to which aggregate feedback reports are to be sent (comma-separated plain-text